Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 What can parents/guardians do to protect their child from exploitation in the talent industry?

-Unscrupulous people prey on children with the promise of glamorous lifestyles, travel and money.
-If your child is approached in a mall, invited to a photo-shoot, or told at a talent search fair that they have the potential to become the next top model, you should be very cautious.
+Unscrupulous people prey on children with the promise of glamorous lifestyles, travel, and money.
+If your child is approached in a mall, invited to a photo-shoot, or told at a talent search fair they have the potential to become the next top model, you should be very cautious.
 The age of models has been decreasing steadily making these children (star-struck and hopeful) extremely vulnerable to people who use the industry to gain access to children.

-1. If you or your child is approached by someone offering opportunities in the talent industry, check the web site at www.manitoba.ca/labour/standards to be certain the person is licensed.
+1. If you or your child is approached by someone offering opportunities in the talent industry, check the website at www.manitoba.ca/labour/standards to be certain the person is licensed.

 2. Be familiar with the "Code of Conduct for Working with Child Performers" and know the risks.